Tulip-Dev/tulip/doc/user/workspace.rst

   * **Select nodes in range**: choose the lower and upper bound and select the nodes in between.

-  * **Density estimation**: Tulip will display a curve representing the distribution according to a given function (Uniform, Gaussian, Triangle, Epanechnikov, Quartic, Cubic or Cosine).
+  * **Density estimation**: Tulip displays a curve representing the distribution according to a given function (Uniform, Gaussian, Triangle, Epanechnikov, Quartic, Cubic or Cosine).

   Do not forget to click on *Apply* to commit your changes.